-Held on the last Friday November, Buy Nothing Day coincides with the start of Christmas shopping frenzy.
+Held on the last Friday in November, Buy Nothing Day coincides with the start of the Christmas shopping frenzy.
 This year, Buy Nothing Day lands on November 28, 2014.
 It is an international, informal annual event dedicated to raising awareness of overconsumption.
 Participate by not participating!

 Originally promoted by “culture jammers” and the Canadian-based magazine Adbusters, Buy Nothing Day (BND) popularizes a commitment to refrain from purchasing for one day — a full 24 hours — on the last Friday in November, which is generally the busiest shopping day of the year in North America.